Bangla Academy: Activities

 The main task of the academy is to conduct research on Bengali language, culture, and history, and to publish Bengali literary and research work.

 To commemorate the Language movement and the Language martyr's day, the academy organizes the month-long Ekushey Book Fair, the largest book fair in the country.
-It was introduced by former director general Monzur-I-Mowla.
+It was introduced by former director general Monzur-I-Mowla in 1979.

 Criticism

-In recent years, Bangla Academy has been widely criticized for allowing different organizations to arrange events in English and denigrating Bengali in the premise of Bangla Academy, which is a violation of visions of the institution.
+In recent years, Bangla Academy has been widely criticized for allowing different organizations to arrange events in English and denigrating Bengali in the premise of Bangla Academy, which is a violation of the vision of the institution.
 "The Academy has misused a lot of funds in producing useless books, books that are unoriginal," opines Salimullah Khan.
 Khan is of the opinion that the academy is short on original publications long on dross.
 He believes that both in research and in the field of creative writing, originality must be given priority.
 He also adds that most of the problems lie in the process of selection.
 The selection process the crucial decision to ditch one manuscript to pick another that will be added to the long list of academy publications, is faulty and in dire need of revision.